Clumber Spaniel

 Unique facts and fascinating details

-- The Clumber Spaniel is the heaviest of all spaniel breeds.
+- The Clumber Spaniel is the heaviest of all the spaniel breeds.

-- They are known for being 'silent workers' in the field, rarely barking while hunting.
+- They are known for being 'silent' hunters, rarely barking while tracking game.

-- The breed was a favorite of the British Royal Family for over a century.
+- The breed was once a favorite of the British Royal Family for over a century.

-- Despite their size, they are surprisingly adept at navigating thick, thorny undergrowth.
+- Despite their size, they are surprisingly agile when navigating thick, thorny cover.

-- They are often referred to as the 'retired gentleman' of the spaniel world due to their relaxed personality.
+- They are often referred to as the 'retired gentleman' of the spaniel world due to their calm demeanor.

 Frequently Asked Questions